radhikasrinivasan8/cmpe202-pentagon/Team_wiki.md

 * User Stories.
 * Backlog Grooming.

+### Week #8
+1. What did the team do the past week?
+* The team has worked on implementing the fifth design pattern.
+* The team has delivered a part of the functionality of the game.

+2. What is the team going to do next week?

+3. What are the current blockers/challenges the team is facing?
+* Integrating the code done by each team member.

 ### Week #7
 1. What did the team do the past week?
 * The team has implemented four design patterns working on the fifth one.